cslab/csspin/doc/howtoplugins.rst

 **Project-local plugins** are modules in plugin directories and can be declared using their relative path to the project via ``plugin_paths``.
-Local plugins can then by used adding their name.
+Local plugins can then be used by adding their name.
 Given a project layout like this:

   .. code-block:: console
     :caption: Project-local plugin file hierarchy